1986 Spanish general election: Date

+While the 1986 general election was initially expected for October, there was widespread opinion that a snap election would be held in June alongside the scheduled 1986 Andalusian regional election, with part of the government remaining ambiguous on the issue.
+On 21 April, Felipe González announced his intention to trigger an early dissolution of the Cortes Generales, explaining that it was his wish to prevent "political uncertainties" resulting from an autumn election that could affect the country's economic prospects during the making of the 1987 General State Budget.

+The Cortes Generales were officially dissolved on 23 April 1986 with the publication of the corresponding decree in the BOE, setting election day for 22 June and scheduling for both chambers to reconvene on 15 July.

 Electoral system

-Voting for each chamber of the Cortes Generales was on the basis of universal suffrage, which comprised all nationals over 18 years of age and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote, nor being legally incapacitated.
+Voting for each chamber of the Cortes Generales was based on universal suffrage, comprising all Spanish nationals over 18 years of age with full political rights, provided that they had not been deprived of the right to vote by a final sentence, nor were legally incapacitated.

-The Congress of Deputies was entitled to a minimum of 300 and a maximum of 400 seats, with the electoral law setting its size at 350.
-348 members were elected in 50 multi-member constituencies—corresponding to the provinces of Spain, with each being allocated an initial minimum of two seats and the remaining 248 being distributed in proportion to their populations—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of three percent of valid votes (which included blank ballots) being applied in each constituency.
-The two remaining seats were allocated to Ceuta and Melilla as single-member districts and elected using plurality voting.
-The use of the electoral method resulted in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Congress of Deputies had a minimum of 300 and a maximum of 400 seats, with electoral provisions fixing its size at 350.
+Of these, 348 were elected in 50 multi-member constituencies corresponding to the provinces of Spain—each of which was assigned an initial minimum of two seats and the remaining 248 distributed in proportion to population—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The remaining two seats were allocated to Ceuta and Melilla as single-member districts elected by plurality voting.
+The use of this electoral method resulted in a higher effective threshold depending on district magnitude and vote distribution.

 As a result of the aforementioned allocation, each Congress multi-member constituency was entitled the following seats: